-The President directs the Vice President of Academic Affairs to memorialize the details of the criteria and process regarding the continuing contract evaluation procedures in the Faculty Handbook and to review them no less than annually.
+The President directs the Vice President of Academic Affairs lead the process regarding the continuing contract evaluation procedures as outlined in the Faculty Handbook and to review them no less than annually.
+The VPAA may accelerate, pause, or delay, upon just cause, the continuing contract evaluation process.
 The process shall include no less than:

 - 1. The faculty member shall successfully complete four annual performance evaluations. - 2.
-In the fifth year, in preparation for the fifth annual performance evaluation, the faculty member shall submit to the department chair or program director no later than February 1 a portfolio as application for continuing contract evaluation.
-The VPAA may accelerate, pause, or delay, upon just cause, the continuing contract evaluation. - 3.
+In the faculty member's fifth year of employment, in preparation for the fifth annual performance evaluation, the faculty member shall submit a portfolio to the department chair or program director no later than February 1 as application for continuing contract evaluation. - 3.
 The department chair or program director will notify the dean of the faculty member's application for continuing contract. - 4.
 The dean will appoint a continuing contract review committee, composed of no fewer than five and no more than seven employees, which shall include at least the department chair or program director and three full-time faculty members, at least one of whom is a continuing contract faculty member.

-- 5. The committee will convene to review the portfolio materials and will make a recommendation to the dean regarding whether to award a continuing contract. - 6.
-The dean will perform an independent review of the application and the committee's recommendation and make a recommendation to the VPAA regarding whether to award a continuing contract. - 7.
-The VPAA will perform an independent review of the application, the committee's recommendation, and the dean's recommendation and make a recommendation to the President regarding whether to award a continuing contract. - 8.
+The dean will provide the committee with information about the continuing contract review process, rules, guidelines, timeline and objectives. - 5.
+The committee will convene to review the portfolio materials and will make a recommendation to the dean regarding whether to award a continuing contract. - 6.
+The dean will perform an independent review of the application and the committee's recommendation and recommend to the VPAA whether to award a continuing contract. - 7.
+The VPAA will perform an independent review of the application, the committee's recommendation, and the dean's recommendation and recommend to the President whether to award a continuing contract. - 8.
 The President, upon receiving the recommendation of the VPAA, will determine whether to make a recommendation to the Board of Trustees to award the continuing contract.